If you’re looking for information about nursing trends in 2020, you’ve come to the right place.

 Nurses form an integral part of every hospital’s leadership team, but they are grossly underrepresented on hospital boards.
 The Institute of Medicine’s 2011 report on the Future of Nursing found that while 20% of hospital board members were physicians, only 6% were nurses.

 In response, the Nurses on Boards Coalition was launched with the goal of putting 10,000 nurses on boards by the year 2020.
 This initiative is backed by the Robert Wood Johnson Foundation and AARP, among other organizations.
-As of January 2019, the Coalition is counting more than 5,500 nurses on hospital boards, with over 330 added in the past 90 days.
-Much progress has been made, and we expect this progress to continue in 2019.
+As of January 2020, the Coalition is counting more than 7,026 nurses on hospital boards, with close to 300 added in the past 90 days.
+Much progress has been made and we expect this progress to continue in 2020, although the goal of 10,000 nurses on boards is unlikely to be reached by the end of the year.

 24. Nurses will take a more active role in battling the opioid epidemic.